 You’ve come to the right place for a VA Construction Loan!
 Here at Security America Mortgage, we are proud to serve those who’ve served us, by providing former and current military personnel incredible funding options to sit back and enjoy their dream home.
 Now it’s time for you to receive excellent VA construction loan rates with little to nothing down before, during, and after building your new home.
-If you’re interested in an easy, all-in-one construction loan, start theapplication process today.
+If you’re interested in an easy, all-in-one construction loan, start the VA loan application process today.

 Approved Builders Map

-Below is a map indicating builders that are approved by the VA and Security America Mortgage and ready to start building your new home.
+Below is a map indicating Security America Mortgage & VA approved home builders that are ready to start building your new home.

 Builders not on the map will need to be approved by VA and Security America Mortgage, ask us how!